scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 to.

-Finally, we specify that the `:default` task is the `:spec` task, so no we can run `rake` without any arguments and it will run our specs for us.
+Finally, we specify that the `:default` task is the `:spec` task, so now we can run `rake` without any arguments and it will run our specs for us.
 We could of course still call `rake spec`.

 ## Additional Notes